searls/dry_eraser/README.md

-This gem is for people who think it's weird that Rails offers so many ways to validate models before you create and update them, but all it gives you is a `before_destroy` hook if before permanently destroying them.
+This gem is for people who think it's weird that Rails offers so many ways to validate models before you create and update them, but all it gives you is a `before_destroy` hook before you permanently destroy them.

 Think of `dry_eraser` as adding validation for `ActiveRecord#destroy`.
 To that end, it defines `dry_erase` and `dry_erasable?` methods for your models that